H2CO3/Sparkling/doc/tutorial.md

 in itself, without a preceding statement, denotes an empty statement that does nothing.

+## Comments

+There are two types of comments in Sparkling: one-line comments:

+    // this is a one-line comment

+and block comments:

+    /* block comments can
+       span several lines
+     */

 ## Keywords:

 This is a list of all reserved words (keywords and names corresponding to